 It made me more mindful of students needs in my class.
 Particularly small changes I can make in regards to student outcomes.

-This course aims to develop the knowledge, understanding and skills of all those working with children and young people with dyslexia and significant difficulties in reading to support inclusive practice.
+This course aims to develop the knowledge, understanding and skills of all those working with students with dyslexia and significant difficulties in reading to support inclusive practice.

 You will learn about the causes, incidence and main characteristics of dyslexia, and some of the issues surrounding it.